 • To assess a person’s ability to make health care and other important decisions

-• For administration or enforcement of laws about the practices of health care providers, such as when my regulatory College (the CMTO) does a peer assessment with me
+• For administration or enforcement of laws related to the practices of health care providers by a Regulatory Body (ie. CMTO, CCO)

 • For the purpose of a legal proceeding or complying with a court order, or other legal requirement

 Your personal information will never be provided to anyone for marketing purposes.
 Encompass Health & Wellness does send out a quarterly newsletter which you can opt out of at any time.